 One of the main industries which make use of the benefits of E-coating is the automotive industry which use this process to add a protective, corrosion resistant base layer to metal bodies before final painting.

+To create an extremely durable and corrosion resistant finish we recommend using a powder-coated finish applied on top of the an E-coated base.
 As well as the car industry, E-coating is used for domestic appliances and also urban street furniture.

 - Perfect coverage and tough coating on all areas including corners and edges which are normally susceptible to chipping and flaking.